dbwebb-se/python/REVISION.md

 v3.0.* (2017-05-31)
 -------------------

+* Make use of python locally installed tools in a virtual environment.
 * Update settings for travis and circle.
 * Prepare to raise version constraint of dbwebb-cli.
 * Add config dir .dbwebb.